nuodb/nuodb-php-pdo/README.md

 In order to build the driver you must have PHP plus developer tools installed.
 This may be done from source or using package managers.

-PHP version 5.3 or 5.4 is required.
+Windows: PHP version 5.3 and 5.4 is required - with Thread Safety (TS)
+Linux:	PHP version 5.3, 5.4, or 5.5 is required - with Thread Safety (TS)

 NuoDB installed